BBC Sounds Stop Working in 2023? Everything You Need to Know

 What Apps Are Affected?

 Apps that use SHOUTcast won't be able to play BBC Sounds from mid-2023.
 The good news is these apps may be updated to use different technology.
-At the moment we will expect the SHOUTcast Radio app and the Pure Connect app to be affected.
+At the moment we know the SHOUTcast Radio app and the Pure Connect app are affected.

 How Can I Continue to Listen to BBC Sounds on My Device?